michanto/cdk-orchestration/API.md

 ### Log <a name="Log" id="@michanto/cdk-orchestration.Log"></a>

-Scoped logging.
+Scoped logger.

-Allows users to turn logging on and off for individual constructs or whole sub-trees of the construct tree.
-LoggingAspect will set the LogLevel of
+Logs according to the Logger set on the given scope.

 #### Initializers <a name="Initializers" id="@michanto/cdk-orchestration.Log.Initializer"></a>